HadyTinawi/Medical-Insurance-Cost-Prediciton/README.md

 Polynomial Regression

 Implemented robust cross-validation techniques to ensure reliable model evaluation and hyperparameter tuning.

-Key Findings
+**Key Findings**
-Feature Importance
+**Feature Importance**
-Our analysis revealed that smoking status is by far the most significant predictor of insurance costs, followed by the interaction between smoking and BMI, age, and other factors.
+My analysis revealed that smoking status is by far the most significant predictor of insurance costs, followed by the interaction between smoking and BMI, age, and other factors.
 Model Performance
 Ridge Regression provided the best performance with careful hyperparameter tuning, achieving an RMSE of approximately 5378 on validation data and an R² score of 0.82.
 Residual Analysis
 Residual analysis showed some heteroscedasticity, with model predictions being less accurate for very high insurance costs, particularly among smokers.

-Repository Structure
+**Repository Structure**
 medical-insurance-prediction/
 │
 ├── DC1.ipynb                  # Main Jupyter notebook with analysis and modeling